noahc3/Homebrew-Guide/hacking/nereba/sdsetup.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SD Card Setup (Caffeine)
+SD Card Setup (Nereba)
 ========================

-At this point, you've decided that you want to use the Caffeine browser exploit to launch CFW.
+At this point, you've decided that you want to use the Nereba browser exploit to launch CFW.
 You will now prepare your SD card with the necessary software.

 .. note::
    If something goes wrong or you need help, check `troubleshooting </troubleshooting.html>`_.